Wilcolab/Anythink-Market-c6car/readme.md

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_
 # -Anythink-Market-c6car

+-Install Docker from the official Docker website https://docs.docker.com/get-docker/ -Confirm Docker installation using docker -v to displat the version of installed docker.
+-If Docker is working correctly, the backend should be running and able to connect to your local database.
+This can be done by going to http://localhost:3000/api/ping on your browser.
+-Run docker-compose up from the root directory
+-Now, it’s time to check the frontend and make sure it’s connected to the backend.
+If everything is working properly, you’ll be able to create a new user on http://localhost:300